-The scheduled time of the warning signal each day is 11hrs.
+The scheduled time of the warning signal each day is 1100hrs.

+On the last scheduled day of racing the scheduled time of the warning signal is 1000hrs.

-On the last scheduled day of racing no warning signal will be made after 100hrs.
+On the last scheduled day of racing no warning signal will be made after 1500hrs.